Biosystems-Analytics-Lab/shellcast/README.md

 1. On your machine in the root of the repository, simply make a copy of config-template.py and name it "config.py".
 This file will automatically be ignored by Git because it is in the .gitignore.
 2. You will now need to populate several values into config.py like the Google Maps JavaScript API key, the database username, and the database password.
 Any values that you need to add are indicated by "ADD_VALUE_HERE".
 You can get these values through another communication channel.

+### Setup Google service account credentials for Firebase Admin SDK
+Since Firebase authentication is used for managing users, the web app uses the Firebase Admin SDK to verify user ID tokens sent from the front end.
+The Admin SDK uses the concept of [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) to implicitly find service account credentials in its environment so that it can access Firebase services.
+Service account credentials are already present when the app is deployed on GCP environments like App Engine so the Admin SDK can find them no problem.
+When developing locally, you have do a little work to help the Admin SDK with credentials.
+[This article](https://medium.com/google-cloud/firebase-separating-configuration-from-code-in-admin-sdk-d2bcd2e87de6) paints a pretty clear picture of what is going on with the credentials while on App Engine vs. developing locally (and what you need to do to set them up correctly).

+So what you need to do at this point is:
+1. Generate and download a private key file for the Firebase service account
+  - Go to the Firebase console and click on Settings > Service Accounts (or just click [here](https://console.firebase.google.com/u/1/project/ncsu-shellcast/settings/serviceaccounts/adminsdk))
+  - Click generate new private key and store the file securely on your machine.
+If you save it inside of the repo as `firebase-admin-sdk-credentials.json`, then it should be ignored by both .gitignore and .gcloudignore.
+If you store it outside of the repo, then you won't have to worry about it being pushed to GitHub when you commit or Google Cloud when you deploy.
+You do __NOT__ want to push this file to either of those places because it contains extremely sensitive information.
+2. Now that you have the credentials file, you just have to create an environment variable called `GOOGLE_APPLICATION_CREDENTIALS` which stores the absolute path to the file and the Admin SDK will implicitly find it as if running in App Engine.
+On Linux/Mac you can run `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/firebase-admin-sdk-credentials.json"`.
+On Windows in Powershell you can run `$env:GOOGLE_APPLICATION_CREDENTIALS="C:\path\to\firebase-admin-sdk-credentials.json"`.

 ## Common Development Tasks

 ### Using the Cloud SQL proxy (TCP and Unix socket)